Can I build a DIY Infinity Pool?

 5. Plumbing and Electrical Systems: The plumbing and electrical systems for an infinity pool are different from those for a traditional pool.
 You’ll need to consider how water will be circulated and filtered, as well as how you’ll provide electricity to the pool and surrounding areas.

-By carefully considering these design considerations, you’ll be well on your way to building a stunning DIY infinity pool that will provide you with years of enjoyment and relaxation.
+By making sure you work on these design considerations, you’ll be well on your way to building a stunning DIY infinity pool that will provide you with years of enjoyment and relaxation.

 What are the plumbing considerations?